hrissan/smartbudget2appengine/README.md

 Then server sends push notification to A, so A will sync again, sending its offset 5 and no changes, and will get [6, 7] and add them to local DB.

-This process advances either server or local state under any sequence of sync, so progress is made every iteration and all devices will quickly get the same list of changes, resulting in the same data displayed to the user.
+This process advances either server or local list of changes after every sync, so progress is made every iteration, and all devices will quickly get the same list of changes, resulting in the same data displayed to the user.

 ## Details on local storage